NeuralFalconYT/Keep-Alive/README.md

-# Auto Mouse Mover for Activity Keep-Alive
+# Auto Mouse Mover for Activity Keep-Alive Apps

-This script moves the mouse randomly at intervals to simulate user activity and prevent apps or systems from going idle.
-You can start or stop the mouse movement with a double right-click.
+This script simulates random mouse movement to keep apps active and prevent idle timeouts.
+You can start or stop the movement with a double right-click, allowing you to focus on other tasks without being logged out or interrupted.

 ## Features
 - **Random mouse movement** to keep apps active.